dimadin/gravatar-signup-encouragement/readme.txt

 === Plugin Name ===
 Contributors: dimadin
-Tags: Gravatar, gravatar, avatar, avatars, comments, comment Requires at least: 2.8
+Tags: Gravatar, gravatar, gravatars, avatar, avatars, comment, comments Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 2.9-rare
-Stable tag: 0.94.1
+Stable tag: 0.94.2

 Shows a message with link to Gravatar's signup page to commenters and/or users without gravatar.